evbox/station-simulator/README.md

 ## Auto-reconnect
 Station simulator supports reconnection logic.
-In case of connection loss, the simulator is going to try to reconnect, once every 5 seconds, indefinitely.
+In case of connection loss, the simulator will try to reconnect, once every 5 seconds, indefinitely.

 -----------